tgnemecek/core-website/src/collections/events/2021-12-04-transform-this-holiday-season-shift-anxiety-to-fun.md

 ---
 collection: events
-title: Are you having a Wonderful Life or Not?
+title: Are You Having a Wonderful Life or Not?
-subtitle: "Transform this Holiday Season: Shift Anxiety to Fun by Joining us December 21 @ Noon ET"
+subtitle: Shift Anxiety to Fun this Holiday Season!
+Join us December 21 @ Noon ET
 description: >-
   Please come to our End of Year Party!
 Click this link to save your space for this Free Seminar.